Veteran performer, producer and business entrepreneur

-When he was 15 years old, Scott was asked to join a rock band of older musicians called, “The Ides of March”.
-Later that year, the Ides of March won first place in a Midwest Battle-of-the-Bands contest that was sponsored by WKNX radio – one the hotter flame-throwing Top 40 Radio Stations that owned a large audience segment across central Michigan, including Flint, Saginaw and Detroit.
-The battle of bands marathon was a 10 week ordeal with four bands competing every week to earn the right to play in the semi-final rounds.
+At 15 years old, Scott was asked to join a rock band of older musicians called, “The Ides of March”.
+Within months, the Ides of March won first place in a Midwest Battle-of-the-Bands contest sponsored by WKNX radio – one of the two Top 40 Radio Stations that owned a large audience segment across central Michigan, including Flint, Saginaw and Detroit.
+The battle of bands marathon was a 10 week span where the best of four bands competing every week earned the right to play in the semi-final rounds.
 Next, the winner of each of the semi-final rounds would compete head-to-head in a final battle.
 Michigan recording acts that appeared along with the Ides of March were Paul Revere and the Raiders, Ted Nugent and the Amboy Dukes, Bob Seger, the Rationals, and the Bossmen (later called The Frost).
-One year before, the battle of bands winner of a recording contract was Question Mark and the Mysterians.
+The previous year’s winner of this annual Battle of the Bands was Question Mark and the Mysterians.
 Capitalizing on their win, they recorded and released their first single, “96 Tears“.
 They toured the U.S. to promote their record and it soon scored hit over a million record sales.

 The Ides of March played at schools, resorts, and teen adult nightclubs throughout Michigan.
 After a year passed, the Ides of March recorded and released a single 45 RPM record where both sides of this single hit the record charts in the summer of 1967.
 (Click here and scroll to bottom of this page link to hear the earliest “Ides of March” recordings).
 The band became more and more popular as radio airplay reached audiences throughout Michigan, Illinois, Wisconsin, Indiana and Ohio and Canada.